trivett/pfnp_bootcamp/instructor_notes_day_1.md

 In general, anything programmable can be programmed in each of the languages defined above.
 However, some languages are better suited for certain tasks above others.

 For example, to perform web programming on the front-end, you'll want to write JavaScript.
-This is because all browsers collectively support running javascript within it's environment.
+This is because all browsers collectively support running javascript within it's environment

+# Lunch

-#### What is web development?
+# What is web development?

 ------